Lisle Blackbourn

 Lisle William "Liz" Blackbourn (June 3, 1899 – June 14, 1983) was an American football coach in Wisconsin, most notably as the third head coach of the Green Bay Packers, from 1954 through 1957, and the final head coach at Marquette University in Milwaukee in 1960.

 Early years

 Born in Beetown, Wisconsin, in 1899, Blackbourn attended high school in Lancaster and played college football at Lawrence College in Appleton, under head coach Mark Catlin, Sr. He arrived on campus in 1918, but left after a semester to work on the family farm for several years, then returned to school.
 He earned "all-state" honors three times for the Vikings and also was a catcher on the baseball team.
 While finishing his degree at Lawrence, he coached the Vikings' freshman football team in the fall of 1924.

+His brother was professional baseball player Verne Blackbourn.

 Coaching career

 High school coach

 After earning his degree in 1925, he became head coach at Washington High School in Milwaukee and continued for 22 seasons, compiling a 141–30–6 record through 1946.
 While remaining as athletic director at the school, he was a scout for the University of Wisconsin–Madison under head coach Harry Stuhldreher.